kanflo/opendps/README.md

 If you are eager to upgrade your DPS5005, you may skip directly to part three.
 Oh, and of course you can use OpenDPS for more than a programmable power supply.
 Why not use it as an interface for your DIY sous vide cooker :D

+### Cloning & building

+Check [the blog](https://johan.kanflo.com/upgrading-your-dps5005/) for instructions on how to build, unlock and flash your DPS5005.

 ### Usage

 Once upgraded and connected to an ESP8266, type the following at the terminal to find its IP address: